B2. Operations

 Note: If students know the usual algorithm for division, suggest that they solve the problem using a different strategy and then perform the usual algorithm to check the result.

-Here are some strategies that students can suggest to solve each part of the problem.
+Strategies that students can use to solve each part of the problem include the following.

-Part 1 How many packages of gum will the manufacturer obtain?
+Part 1 How many packages of gum will the manufacturer produce?

 Students can: